OlegEfrem/bank-account/README.md

 * This is a Bank Account system implementation of the requirements described [here](Assignment.pdf);
 * Live app is deployed on heroku [here](https://bank-account-transfers.herokuapp.com/info);
 * Sample request/response and issue test calls to live app is on apiary [here](https://bankaccount8.docs.apiary.io/#):
-  - please note query parameters do not work on APIARY, but you can try them in browser;

 # Available endpoints
 - Create accunt: